zft9xgy/django-starter/users/about.md

 Now, lets build the registration.

-- user can register
+- user can register - tes
-- user can login
+- user can login - tes
-- usar can acces a my account page to view and edit his data
+- usar can acces a my account page to view and edit his data - yes

 ideal:

 - user receive a email to active his account and after receive the email the profile is active.
-- user can reset his password
+- user can reset his password - yes
-- let user recover his password if he doesnt remember
+- let user recover his password if he doesnt remember - yes
-- user can delete his profile from my acocunt
+- user can delete his profile from my acocunt - yes
 - usar can change his email

 templates